Associate in Science | SC Program: AS.1173

 Units 2

-This course teaches characteristics of individual patients, motivation, and management of patients with special needs.
+This course teaches the characteristics of individual patients, the motivation of patients, and the management of patients with special needs.
 Treatment of the compromised patient and myofunctional therapy is presented.

 Apply Now